z-sourcecode/opa-test/website/docs/faq.md

 > **A.** Please see our [Migration page](docs/category/migrations)

-> **Q.** Is it going to be hard to upgrade OPA on AWS or upgrade Backstage?
+> **Q.** What happens if Backstage.io releases an update?
+How will OPA on AWS accommodate updates?
 >
-> **A.** We list the last tested version of backstage with OPA on AWS Plugins. the solution is decoupled from backstage therefore it should be possible to upgrade backstage and install the plugins afterwards.
-However backstage may introduce breaking changes and therefore we publish the last tested plugin version
+> **A.** OPA on AWS lists the latest tested version of Backstage.io with OPA on AWS plugins.
+The solution is decoupled from Backstage.io, therefore it should be possible to upgrade backstage and install the plugins afterwards.
+However, Backstage.io may introduce breaking changes and therefore we publish the last tested plugin version.

-> **Q.** how do I train my team? what resources are available?
+> **Q.** How can I report bugs or submit feature requests?
 >
-> **A.** We have 3 main sources - Documentation, YouTube videos and Workshop
+> **A.** Please submit any issues and requests via the [public repository](https://github.com/awslabs/app-development-for-backstage-io-on-aws/issues)

-> **Q.** Will AWS supply templates for me to use? will they maintain them?
+> **Q.** Will AWS supply templates or examples?
+How will they be maintained?
 >
-> **A.** We provide many **samples and examples** for templates, for: providers, apps and resources
+> **A.** There are many samples and examples provided, please see [this table](/docs/features#provided-examples-and-templates).

-> **Q.** Will this make the DevOps team obsolete
+> **Q.** Will this make the DevOps team obsolete?
 >
-> **A.** No, The idea is that teams will own their infrastructure and applications and reduce the bottleneck from your devops team
+> **A.** OPA on AWS helps scale DevOps teams and enables the development teams to own their infrastructure and applications and reduce the bottleneck from the DevOps team.

 > **Q.** How secure is this solution?
 Has it been reviewed by a third party?
 >
-> **A.** The solution was designed for a large financial customer adhering to financial services customer regulation and AWS best practices
+> **A.** The solution was designed for a large financial customer adhering to financial services customer regulation and AWS best practices.
+The solution have been through AWS security review.

-> **Q.** Whats the difference between OPA and AWS console
+> **Q.** How does OPA on AWS differ from AWS console?
 >
-> **A.** The focus is the developer experience not the complete depth and functionality of AWS Services which requires cloud skills
+> **A.** OPA on AWS aims to provide a pleasurable developer experience by providing a simplified way to use AWS.
+By nature, the AWS console will enable the skilled cloud engineer to fine-tune and define their needs, however, OPA on AWS will enable a persona to build on AWS without having to know how to operate all the knobs and dials.

 > **Q.** What is an Internal Developing Platform (IDP)?